boostorg/boost/more/getting_started.rst

         tar --bzip2 -xf */path/to/*\ |boost_ver|\ .tar.bz2

-3. or use a Boost package from RedHat, Debian, or some other distribution packager.
-These instructions may not work for you if you use this method, because other packagers sometimes choose to break Boost up into several packages or to reorganize the directory structure of the Boost distribution. [#packagers]_
+3. **Boost packages** from RedHat, Debian, or some other distribution packager: these instructions may not work for you if you use 3rd party packages, because other packagers sometimes choose to break Boost up into several packages or to reorganize the directory structure of the Boost distribution. [#packagers]_

 The Structure of a Boost Distribution
 =====================================